-The TU8000 is a decent TV for watching movies.
-It has a fantastic contrast ratio and amazing black uniformity, and even though there's no local dimming feature, dark scenes look great.
-Unfortunately, this TV can't remove judder from lower frame rate content, like native apps, which might be distracting to some.
+The Samsung TU8000 is a decent TV for watching movies.
+It has an outstanding contrast ratio and remarkable black uniformity, and even though there's no local dimming feature, dark scenes look great.
+This TV can remove judder from 24p sources and native apps, but not from 60i/60p sources such as cable boxes.

-The TU8000 is okay for watching sports.
-It has a decent response time, with not much motion blur, and there's a black frame insertion feature to help reduce motion blur.
-Unfortunately, there's visible dirty screen effect, which is distracting during sports, and the viewing angles are disappointing so you can't enjoy the game with a big group of friends.
+The Samsung TU8000 is decent for watching sports.
+It has a decent response time, and there's a Black Frame Insertion feature to help reduce motion blur.
+Unfortunately, there's visible dirty screen effect, which is distracting during sports, and the viewing angles are narrow, so it's not suggested for watching the game with a big group of friends.

 The Samsung TU8000 is good for video games.
 The input lag is incredibly low and the response time is decent, resulting in a responsive gaming experience.
-If you game in the dark, the contrast ratio is excellent, so blacks appear as they should.
+If you game in the dark, the contrast ratio is outstanding, so blacks appear as they should.
 It does a decent job at reflection handling, but if you game in really bright rooms, the reflections might be too distracting.
-Unfortunately, it doesn't support any variable refresh rate technology.
+Unfortunately, it doesn't support any VRR technology.

-Decent for HDR gaming.
-The Samsung TU8000 has an incredibly low input lag with 10-bit HDR enabled and it has a decent response time.
-Unfortunately, it doesn't support a wide color gamut and its HDR peak brightness is sub-par, so you won't get an immersive HDR gaming experience.
+The Samsung TU8000 is decent for HDR gaming, as it has an incredibly low input lag with 10-bit HDR enabled and a decent response time.
+Unfortunately, it doesn't support a wide color gamut, and its HDR peak brightness is poor, so you won't get an immersive HDR gaming experience.
 It also doesn't support any variable refresh rate technology.

-The TU8000 has an excellent design.
-It's the same as Samsung's entry-level TV in the QLED lineup, the Samsung Q60T QLED, except its borders are a slightly darker shade of grey.
+This TV has an excellent design.
+It's the same as Samsung's entry-level TV in the QLED lineup, the Samsung Q60/Q60T QLED, except its borders are a slightly darker shade of gray.
 Overall, it has a simple and modern design with thin bezels.
 The feet are inserted into the TV itself, so you don't need to screw them on, and there are clips on the back of the feet for cable management.

-The TU8000 has a similar stand to the Samsung RU7100.
-The feet are inserted into the TV but aren't reversible, and there's a clip on the back of them for cable management.
+The Samsung 8 Series has a similar stand to the Samsung RU7100.
+The feet are inserted into the TV but aren't reversible.
 The stand supports the TV well but there's still some wobble.

 Footprint of the stand on the 55" TV: 40.2" x 9.9".